dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 Note that it is not possible to gain extra pixels in this method

-For example if you wish to make a square view in android using this method:
+<mark style="background: #AD21D9;">For example if you wish to make a square view in android using this method:</mark>
 - You will get a width and height provided to you
 - Pick whatever is the smallest dimension
 - Set your width and height to be that size